 An Instruction (INS) field – this contains the specific operation that is to be performed by the card.
 Examples might be “READ”, “SELECT”, etc. In this case I’ve arbitrarily chosen my own instruction, 0x37 in hexadecimal notation, since this is a sample application.
 A real application would use the standard instruction sets for the card in question.

 Parameter P1 and P2 fields – these would carry any additional qualification information specific to the instruction (INS).
-In this example they are not used
+In this example they are not used.

 An optional Command Length (L(c)) field – if the command carries optional data L(c) would indicate the length if the data.
 L(c) may not be present if there is no data to be carried by the command.
 In this example I’ve added a payload of 0x99 just to demonstrate the use of the L(c) field which has a value 0x01.